Aishwarya and Keshav at The Taj West End, Bangalore

 The couple decided to tie the knot at the five-star hotel – The Taj West End, situated in the heart of Bangalore.
 Surrounded by natural beauty, the hotel offers magnificent rooms and suites that dot the sprawling landscaped gardens, each with a gorgeous view.
 Home to a range of spectacular fine-dining experiences, with flavors crafted for every palate, it serves as a perfect destination for a wedding.
 First opened as a 10-room boarding in 1887 by a British couple, the hotel has evolved over the years into a landmark hospitality hub, rich in history and sophistication.

 Aishwarya, who is half-Nepali and half-Malayali, had a tough choice deciding what style of wedding she wanted.
 Keshav, who hails from Kerala, wanted an authentic Malayali wedding.
-So, they decided to have two wedding ceremonies to suit both their desires, as well as a contemporary mehendi and reception.
+So, they decided to have two wedding ceremonies to suit both their desires, as well as a contemporary mehndi and reception.

 Both also wanted very well planned functions as they had guests coming from 20 countries.
 They had friends who knew good wedding planners in Bangalore, and that’s how they zeroed in on Poonam Mayank Sharma, a wedding planner who was based in Bangalore.
 She took on the entire wedding logistics, and also coordinated with other vendors.
 Poonam and her team were the one-stop contact point for Keshav and Aishwarya’s wedding requirements.

-The wedding celebrations began with a mehendi function at the poolside of The Taj West End.
+The wedding celebrations began with a mehndi function at the poolside of The Taj West End.
 The bright décor in shades of yellow and orange was perfect in the wintry sunshine.
 From canopies to strung garlands, bolsters to brightly painted bottles on tables, everything was picture-perfect and peppy.
 Aishwarya wore beautiful white and yellow lehenga by New Delhi-based designer JJ Valaya, and Keshav wore a white kurta pajama paired with a maroon-red cotton stole.

 The Malayali wedding ceremony with authentic Kerala rituals was held in the hotel during the daytime, and it was a real treat for tradition lovers with folklore musicians playing the idakka (hourglass-shaped drum), ladies dressed in Kerala saris welcoming the guests, and folk dancers performing their riveting moves gracefully.
 Aishwarya wore a beautiful white saree with a gold border which was paired with a bright red blouse.
-Her dazzling gold temple jewelry included a waist belt, multiple strands of necklaces, ornate jhumkas and a regal ‘maatha patti’ along the sides of her head.
+Her dazzling gold temple jewellery included a waist belt, multiple strands of necklaces, ornate jhumkas and a regal ‘maatha patti’ along the sides of her head.
 Keshav also wore a traditional groom’s outfit and this event included rituals such as Nirapara, Nilavilakku and Thalikettu.

 An elaborate Nepali wedding took places the day after the Malayali daytime wedding.
 The contrast in the decor and ambience in between the two events was significant.
 The light gold and white shades of the morning wedding were replaced by a red and dark gold setting.
 The mandap looked like a piece of an art and was representative of Nepali culture with its stupa-like roof, tusk-pillars, and red flooring.
 The bride and groom were dressed in red and gold too with traditional accessories.
 For example, Keshav wore a traditional ‘Dhaka topi’ (hat), while Aishwarya sported a beautiful ‘maang tikka’, and both wore heavy garlands.